Irvin Kipper: Military service

 Kipper served with the 463rd Bombardment Group in the US Army Air Forces as a first lieutenant.
 He served with other units as well, including 15th Air Force and 772nd Bomb Squadron.

 On his 26th mission, Kipper was shot down over Bologna, Italy where he was captured and spent more than seven months as a Nazi prisoner of war in the POW camps Stalag Luft III (celebrated in books, TV and film for "The Great Escape") and Stalag VII.
 Kipper's camp was liberated by troops of George S. Patton in August 1945.

 Career

 When Kipper returned to Los Angeles after the war, he purchased a small store to sell flags.
-Part of the reason he chose to open a toy store was because after the trauma he experienced during WWII, he wanted to bring joy to those around him.
+Part of the reason he chose to open a toy store was because after the trauma he experienced during the war, he wanted to bring joy to those around him.
 He then added balloons, which were a big hit, because rubber was rationed during the war.
 Then he added Slinky, board games, Lincoln Logs, Tinkertoy sets, Carrom Game Boards, and new toys as they were invented.

-FAO Schwarz opened up a short distance from Kip's Toyland, but they went out of business and Kip's Toyland is still flourishing, recently celebrating their 75th anniversary in November 2020.
+FAO Schwarz opened up a short distance from Kip's Toyland, but they went out of business, while Kip's Toyland is still flourishing, recently celebrating its 75th anniversary in November 2020.